Update to the Historic District Ordinance

 Ask the Mayor

-Mayor Jeff Kasko will be available for questions and comments on Wednesdays, March 5th and 19th, April 16th and 30th, and May 14th and 28th from 3 p.m. – 5 p.m. in Borough Hall.
+Mayor Jeff Kasko will be available for questions and comments on Wednesdays, April 16 and 30 and May 14 and 28 from 3 p.m. – 5 p.m. in Borough Hall.
 He will also be available in the evenings by appointment.
 Please call his voicemail at 429-4700, ext.
 316 to set up an appointment, or you can email him at firstname.lastname@example.org.

 Commissioner Rochford’s Open Door hours:

 Each Wednesday from 9:00 am – Noon